Kaltsoon/react-native-material/material/4-testing-and-extending-our-app.md

 Now, let's run our example test by running `npm test`.
 The command's output should indicate that the test located in the `src/__tests__/example.js` file is passed.

 Organizing test files in a single <i>\_\_tests\_\_</i> directory is one approach in organizing the tests.
 When choosing this approach, it is recommended to put the test files in their corresponding subdirectories just like the code itself.
-This means that for example tests related to components are in the _components_ directory, tests related to utilities are in the _utils_ directory and so on.
+This means that for example tests related to components are in the _components_ directory, tests related to utilities are in the _utils_ directory, and so on.
 This will result in the following structure:

 ```
 src/